-A deformed mesh plot is normally displayed initially to highlight any obvious errors with an analysis before progressing to more detailed results processing.
+After solving, the deformed mesh is displayed to highlight any obvious errors with an analysis before progressing to more detailed results processing.
 The deformed shape will usually show up errors in loading or supports and may also indicate incorrect material property assignments (e.g. where the results show excessive displacements).

-The deformed mesh layer is already present in the \square Treeview.
+The deformed mesh is drawn with a blue colour.